Dr. Eric Linden: An Innovator and Teacher of Laser Dentistry

 Teaching and Clinical Instruction

-In 2012, Dr. Eric Linden was appointed Clinical Professor in Dental Medicine at Columbia University College of Dental Medicine in New York, where he teaches both traditional and laser surgical approaches to the post graduate periodontal and implant residents.
+In 2012, Dr. Eric Linden was appointed Clinical Professor in Dental Medicine at Columbia University School of Dental Medicine and Columbia Presbyterian Medical Center(more) in New York, where he teaches both traditional and laser surgical approaches to the post graduate periodontal and implant residents.

 Dr. Linden currently lectures at universities, dental meetings, and symposia around the country.
 Additionally, Dr. Linden teaches the principles of laser physics, laser periodontal surgery, and practice management to groups of dentists from places such as Japan, Australia, Canada, and the US.